 Ramsey is an attending physician at Seattle Children’s Hospital and the associate director of the cystic fibrosis (CF) clinic.
 Her career has focused on clinical care and research in the field of CF. For the past 13 years, Ramsey has directed the Coordinating Center for the CFTDN, a 77-center national clinical trials network that has successfully conducted more than 60 therapeutic trials assisting in the development of novel treatments for patients with this disorder.
 Ramsey is internationally recognized for her work in developing new therapies for patients with CF.

 Professor of Pediatrics and Associate Division Chief, Hematology/Oncology

 Associate Director, CCTR

-Dr. Doug Hawkins is the associate director of the CCTR, associate division chief for Hematology/Oncology and oversees the CCTR Faculty Research Support Fund program.
-He has devoted his career to the refinement of treatment and the application of novel therapies for pediatric sarcomas, including rhabdomyosarcoma (RMS), Ewing sarcoma, and osteosarcoma.
-Hawkins is the institutional Children’s Oncology Group (COG) principal investigator and is the national chair of the Soft Tissue Sarcoma Committee, where he oversees the strategic planning, conduct, and analysis of RMS and other soft tissue sarcomas within the COG.
+Dr. Doug Hawkins is an associate director of the CCTR and associate division chief for Hematology/Oncology, and oversees the CCTR Faculty Research Support Fund program.
+He has devoted his career to the refinement of treatment and the application of novel therapies for pediatric sarcomas, including rhabdomyosarcoma (RMS), Ewing sarcoma and osteosarcoma.
+Hawkins is the institutional Children’s Oncology Group (COG) principal investigator and is the national chair of the Soft Tissue Sarcoma Committee, where he oversees the strategic planning, conduct and analysis of RMS and other soft tissue sarcomas within the COG.